 It is a clash of human values.
 A clash of human desires.
 A clash of human wants and wishes.
 It is a clash of means, ends, and consequences.

 A convincing clash, which requires convincing characters, is what makes for good drama.

-He loves her who does not love him but loves his brother, while in the meantime the wild and powerful hunchback also loves her (who does not love him) as this powerful hunchback loves, too, the one who cared for him and raised him from infancy — who, indeed, found this wild and powerful hunchback when the hunchback was but an infant, who was left upon the steps of Notre Dame cathedral — Dom Claude Frollo, the Archdeacon, who loves her who does not love him, but loves his brother.
+He loves her who does not love him but loves his brother, as the wild and powerful hunchback also loves her, and loves too the one who cared for him and raised him from infancy — who, indeed, found this wild and powerful hunchback when the hunchback was but an infant, who was left upon the steps of Notre Dame cathedral: Dom Claude Frollo, the Archdeacon, who loves her who does not love him but loves his brother.

 That, reader, is good plotting.
-It’s good plotting because it is a convincing clash, and it is driven by opposing human desires, values, and valuations.
+It’s good plotting because it is a convincing clash, and it is driven by opposing human desires, values, valuations, and goals.

-It is adversity and conflict that progresses inexorably from its starting-point and then moves logically forward, building toward an inevitable consequence, which is an end, a climax — meaning: a climax that seems inevitable because of the sequential elaboration, moving forward logically, and then it delivers in full.
+It is adversity and conflict that progresses inexorably from its starting-point and then moves logically forward, building toward a seemingly inevitable consequence, which is the climax.

-The opening of this novel is flawed because the story begins slowly — poorly paced for nearly 100 pages — but that flaw is minuscule in comparison with the totality of the drama.
-The Hunchback of Notre Dame is by any standard high drama, as time and history have proven.
+The opening of The Hunchback of Notre Dame is flawed because the story begins slowly — poorly paced for nearly 100 pages — but that flaw is minuscule in comparison with the totality of the drama.
+The Hunchback of Notre Dame is by any standard imaginable high drama, as time and history have proven.

 High drama —i.e. real drama — has an antithesis, and this antithesis is named melodrama.

 High drama is distinguished from melodrama in the following way: